aasharif/Peregrinari/README.md

 and by way of the https://data.worldbank.org search page.

 This application is in no way endorsed or sponsored by the World Bank.
+Neither this application nor its author is in any way endorsed or sponsored by the World Bank.

 Official exchange rate (LCU per US$, period average) International Financial Statistics database, International Monetary Fund ( IMF ):